 You can either buy suede cleaner, or you can use distilled white vinegar.

 For the vinegar method, just dab some onto the stain and let it sit for six to eight hours.
 Once it’s soaked for a while, use the eraser and then brush.
-You should have stain-free boots.

 Step 5 (Optional): Spray on Suede Protector